Voxellius/Voxel/README.md

 **Voxel** is a loosely-typed programming language that is designed to be powerful, versatile, easy-to-use and portable.
 It has a C-like syntax and has many features found in other modern programming languages.

-Portability is a key goal of Voxel — especially so that programs written in it can run on low-power hardware, such as microcontrollers.
-Voxel achieves this by compiling into a bytecode format, called **VxC** (Voxel Code).
-Using a number of optimisations including name mangling and dead code elimination (DCE) via static code analysis, Voxel can generate memory-efficient bytecode that takes up as little storage space as possible.
+Portability is a key goal of Voxel — especially so that programs written in it can run on low-powered hardware, such as microcontrollers.
+Voxel achieves this by compiling source code into a bytecode format, called **VxC** (Voxel Code).
+Voxel can generate storage-efficient bytecode by using a number of optimisations, including name mangling and dead code elimination (DCE) via static code analysis.

 Voxel only generates the necessary bytecode to provide the supporting features needed by the main program's code.
-Here's a hex dump of all the bytecode needed to output "Hello, world!":
+As an example, here's a hex dump of all the bytecode needed to output "Hello, world!":

 ```
 56 78 43 01 22 48 65 6c 6c 6f 2c 20 77 6f 72 6c     VxC."Hello, worl
 64 21 0a 00 33 01 2e 6c 6f 67 00 70 00              d!..3..log.p.
 ```

+Since this program does not make use of Voxel's auxiliary features, all code from [`core.vxl`](tools/vxbuild-js/core.vxl) in this example has been excluded through static code analysis and is therefore never compiled into the bytecode.

-## Key features of Voxel
+## Key features of the Voxel programming language
 * **Functions** — named and anonymous
     * **Closures** that allow references to non-global variables outside a function's scope
 * **Expressions** that follow a defined operator precedence